Automattic/wp-calypso/packages/composite-checkout/README.md

 A container for [CheckoutStep](#CheckoutStep) elements.

+Available props:

+- `areStepsActive?: boolean`.
+A boolean you can set to explicitly disable all the steps in the group.
+- `stepAreaHeader?: ReactNode`.
+A slot for additional components that can be injected at the top of the step group.
+- `store?: CheckoutStepGroupStore`.
+A way to inject a data store for the step group created by [createCheckoutStepGroupStore](#createCheckoutStepGroupStore).
+If not provided, a store will be created automatically.

 ### CheckoutSteps

 A wrapper for [CheckoutStep](#CheckoutStep) objects that will connect the steps and provide a way to switch between them.
 Should be a direct child of [Checkout](#Checkout).
 It has the following props.